 Many foods that you would not expect to contain milk may actually contain milk and lactose.
 Examples include:

 Lactose intolerance cannot be prevented.
-However, the symptoms of lactose intolerance can be prevented by eating less dairy.
-Most people who are lactose intolerant can still drink up to a half cup of milk without having symptoms.
+The symptoms of lactose intolerance can be prevented by eating less dairy.
 Drinking low-fat or fat-free milk may also result in fewer symptoms.
-Try dairy milk alternatives such as almond, soy, or rice milk.
+Try dairy milk alternatives such as almond, flax, soy, or rice milk.
 Milk products with the lactose removed are also available.

 Written by: Jacquelyn Cafasso